AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

-The next two most commonly mentioned categories were risks to individual behaviors and risks to technology accountability, while risks to human-centered care were the least frequently mentioned. \textit{Risks to individual behaviors} included potential negative influences on individuals' actions, decision-making, and well-being.
-This type of risk appeared frequently in News (61.5\%) and YouTube (58.8\%).
-Common examples included impacts on employment and work norms, over-reliance on AI for decision-making, and the erosion of interpersonal or professional skills.
-Similarly, \textit{risks to technology accountability}, which refer to negative consequences related to how LLMs may challenge existing mechanisms of oversight and security, were sparse in TikTok and Reddit, despite appearing with reasonable frequency in other venues.
+Similarly, \textit{risks to technology accountability} were less prevalent on TikTok and Reddit, despite appearing with reasonable frequency in other venues.
+These risks refer to negative consequences related to how LLMs may challenge existing mechanisms of oversight and security.
 Some frequently discussed examples were algorithmic biases, unauthorized imitation of personal traits or proprietary work, and misuse for harmful purposes or human-like roles.
 Last, \textit{risks to human-centered care} were least frequent.
 These concerns surround how LLMs may undermine the relational foundations of healthcare and disrupt existing social support systems.
-Despite all content touching on LLM's potential in health, risks to the healthcare system were infrequently addressed in institutional sources and nearly absent on TikTok (3.3\%) and Reddit (6.1\%).
+Despite all content touching on LLM's potential in health, risks to the healthcare system were infrequently addressed in institutional sources and nearly absent on TikTok (3.3\%) and Reddit (6.2\%).

 One concerning observation in our results is that explicit explanations of LLMs' generative nature, which makes LLMs differ from conventional health information technologies, were nearly absent in all channels.
-Only YouTube made a moderate mention of mechanisms (29.3\%), likely due to its longer-form and tutorial-based content.
-Across News, Research Press, Reddit, and TikTok, references to the workings of LLMs remained near 3\% or near absent (Reddit 0.9\% and TikTok 0.2\%), indicating a widespread lack of conceptual differentiation between LLMs and traditional search engines or decision aids -- popular tools for online health information seeking in the past two decades.
+Only YouTube made a moderate mention of mechanisms (31.0\%), likely due to its longer-form and tutorial-based content.
+Across News, Research Press, Reddit, and TikTok, references to the workings of LLMs remained less than 3\% or near absent (Reddit 1.1\% and TikTok 0.2\%), indicating a widespread lack of conceptual differentiation between LLMs and traditional search engines or decision aids -- popular tools for online health information seeking in the past two decades.